History & Biographies

 Stalingrad marked a psychological turning point in the Second World War since the defeat of the 6th Army shocked many Germans into realizing that, despite all the propaganda, the war would be lost.

-This series portrays how the catastrophe came about and what were the horrific consequences of the battle for the soldiers and inhabitants of the city.
+This series portrays how the catastrophe came about and what were the horrific consequences of this battle for the soldiers and inhabitants of the city.

 The economics of WWII